 How Utility Warehouse worked for me

-When I first became a Utility Warehouse distributor, I had a busy life with a demanding full time job, a growing family to support and was also an active member of BNI – the breakfast referrals and networking organisation.
-Despite the various demands on my time, I became a successful Utility Warehouse Distributor, largely through the power of leveraging BNI effectively.
+When I first became a Utility Warehouse Distributor, I had a busy life with a demanding full time job, a growing family to support and was also an active member of BNI – the breakfast referrals and networking organisation.
+Despite the various demands on my time, I became a successful Utility Warehouse Partner, largely through the power of leveraging BNI effectively.
 I have achieved this, partly by fitting in phone calls and appointments in the little nooks and crannies of the day.
 I found that consistently doing a little activity, every day, adds up to a lot of commission over the course of a year.
 Utility Warehouse is particularly rewarding because, once you have done the work to sign up the customer, head office take over and look after things from there.
 The mantra at head office is that Utility Warehouse should be the company that you would recommend to your mum.
 Utility Warehouse want to be the most trusted utility provider in the UK and are already making great strides towards this goal.
 All you have to do is get paid for as long as that customer remains with Utility Warehouse.
 In short: you do the work once and get paid forever!

 In my full-time day job I worked as a manager for a growing team of engineers at an international electronics company based in Dover.
 Prior to that I worked for an electronics company in Lewes, East Sussex, designing public address systems for the London Underground.
 Going further back, I graduated from Sussex University in 2005 with a first class Masters degree in Electronic and Electrical Engineering.
 I was also given the awards for best 3rd and 4th year projects respectively.